chrislauyc/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+When accessing a variable in code, sometimes the variable is not present in the local scope.
+Thus, the compiler will look for the variable in the parent scope until it reaches the root scope.

 2. Study the following code, then answer the questions below.

 ```js